 Some Disasters Aren’t Covered

-What About Other Structures on Your Property?
+Other Structures on Your Property

 In general, a dwelling refers to your house.
 But it’s common for a policy to cover other structures on your property.
 Common structures include: